For out of olde feldes, as men seyeth,

 My storytelling weaves medieval narratives together with English folk song.
 Often moving, occasionally political, frequently feminist, just a little queer and regularly funny, my stories underline the relevance and vibrancy of medieval narratives for today’s world.

-I’ve told stories in some gorgeous and unusual venues, including two Cathedrals, at Swansea Waterfront Museum, at academic conferences and, most recently, at a folk festival in California.
+I’ve told stories in some gorgeous and unusual venues, including two Cathedrals, at Swansea Waterfront Museum, at academic conferences and a folk festival in California.

-Unruly Woman – My latest project.
-An indecorous assortment of medieval tales from around Europe about women who gain the upper hand – or, occasionally, the upper arse.
+Unruly Woman – An indecorous assortment of medieval tales from around Europe about women who gain the upper hand – or, occasionally, the upper arse.
+(90 minutes)

 The shows are available for £250 plus expenses.
 This is negotiable for story clubs and charities.